-Dispo Provi vledge, Skills and ositions (KSD): ide opportunities for tren to Children's learning and development could be observed, for example, when they 2.3.1 2.3.2 2.3.3 Develop skills to interpret information gathered Recognise patterns of change in people, objects and the environment Make inferences on the observations of people, objects and the environment with reasoning Make predictions of what will happen with reasoning Draw conclusions from information gathered Recognise patterns and changes like day and night, growth and life cycles, past and present events Sequence events, routines and changes Make inferences about their observations based on information presented or gathered and prior knowledge and/or experiences (e.g., infer that plants need water to survive and grow after observing that plants die when not given water for a few days, infer that someone is sad after observing their facial expression) Guess or make predictions of outcomes based on prior knowledge and/or experiences (e.g., making informed guesses on which objects will sink or float, which objects will move faster or slower) Draw conclusions from information gathered to answer the questions they have 2.4.1 Develop skills to communicate information gathered Represent observation and information gathered in different ways Describe and share findings with others Represent new information gathered through different means, such as drawing, artwork, 3D models, words, photographs, etc. Communicate what they have found to others (e.g. classmates, parents) through platforms (e.g., show and tell, performances) 2.4 E C S 2.4.1 Develop skills to communicate information gathered Represent observation and information gathered in different ways Describe and share informed guesses on which objects will sink of float, which objects will move faster or slower.
-Draw conclusions from information gathered answer the questions they have.
-Represent new information gathered through different means, such as drawing, artwork, 30 models, words, photographs, etc. Communicate what they have found to other classmates, parents) through platforms (e.g.,
+Knowledge, Skills and Dispositions (KSD): Provide opportunities for children to Children's learning and development could be observed, for example, when they 2.3 Develop skills to interpret information gathered 2.3.1 Recognise patterns of change in people, objects and environment 2.3.2 Make inferences on the observations of people, objects and the environment with reasoning 2.3.3 Make predictions of what will happen with reasoning 2.3.4 Draw conclusions from information gathered Recognise patterns and changes like day and night, growth and life cycles, past and present events Sequence events, routines and changes Make inferences about their observations based on information presented or gathered and prior knowledge and/or experiences (e.g., infer that plants need water to survive and grow after observing that plants die when not given water for a few days; infer that someone is sad after observing their facial expression) Guess or make predictions of outcomes based on prior knowledge and/or experiences (e.g., making informed guesses on which objects will sink or float, which objects will move faster or slower) Draw conclusions from information gathered to answer the questions they have 2.4 Develop skills to communicate information gathered 2.4.1 Represent observation and information gathered in different ways 2.4.2 Describe and share findings with others Represent new information gathered through different means such as drawing, artwork, 3D models, words, photographs, etc. Communicate what they have found to others (e.g. classmates, parents) through platforms (e.g., show and tell, performances)